River-Mochi/ZoneTools/README.md

   - **Glass** = clearer translucent panel
   - **Vanilla gray** = darker vanilla-style panel
 - ✅ Change keybind: default **Shift+X** (rebindable in the Options menu)
+- ✅ Optional usage instructions in the Options menu

 ## Why use it